 - Do they offer customized insurance products?

-Choosing between an agent or a broker involves weighing a lot of pros and cons while understanding your specific needs for home and auto insurance.
+Choosing between an agent or a broker involves weighing a lot of pros and cons while understanding your specific insurance needs.
 It makes sense to shop around to find a balance between a fair rate and appropriate coverage.